teochewthunder/js-tetris/README.md

 This is Tetris written in vanilla JavaScript.
 The buttons are rendered in CSS symbols, while the bulk of the action takes place within the methods of the JavaScript object, `game`.

 ## HTML
+- In the head, a meta tag with viewport specified needs to be there because there is going to be a lot of tapping on a mobile platform and we don't want stuff to shift.
 - A div that has the id `container`.
 It is meant to encapsulate all the visual elements of the game.
     - A div that has the id `header`.
 It contains Stage, Score and Next Block data.
         - Next Block